Theunseenhammer/Neural-Networks-in-de-browser/README.md

 # Neural Networks in de browser
 ## Tonito Kusters, Roy Wendries, Max Kleinman & Jeremy Aué

-This assignment was made by a group of students on behalf of the research lab Data Intelligence Zuyd hogeschool in the Netherlands.
+This assignment was made by a group of students on behalf of the research lab Data Intelligence@Zuyd in the Netherlands.
 The application demonstrates how neural networks could be created in the browser without using the host for computing.
 Each neural network is created using the users computing power.